Elliptic Curves

 • Curves and Logs

-Like we encountered with the discrete logarithm problem, scalar multiplication of a point in E(Fp) seems to be be a hard problem to undo, with the most efficient algorithm running at p1/2 time.
+Like we encountered with the discrete logarithm problem, scalar multiplication of a point in $E(\Fp)$ seems to be be a hard problem to undo, with the most efficient algorithm running at $q^{1/2}$ time when $P$ generates a subgroup of size $q$.

 This makes it a great candidate for a trapdoor function.

-Alice and Bob agree on a curve E, a prime p and a generator point G
+To start thing off, Alice and Bob agree on a curve $E$, a prime $p$ and a generator point $G$ which generates a subgroup $H = \langle G \rangle$ of prime order $q$

 This curve is not cryptographically secure!!
 We've picked a small prime for these starter challenges to keep everything fast while you learn.
 Cryptographically secure curves have primes of bit size ≈ 256